dinesh-official/devops/filebeat.md

 ```bash
 sudo systemctl enable filebeat
 ```
-# install by Elastic APT repository
+# Install by Elastic APT repository
 If you want to install Filebeat using `sudo apt install filebeat` instead of manually downloading and installing the `.deb` package, you can follow these steps to set up the Elastic APT repository and install Filebeat directly using APT:

 ### Step-by-Step Instructions: